 - Monotone Wiki61 – Monotone has extensive documentation.

 - Monotone front ends and Tools62 – Lengthy list of front ends for working with Monotone, as well as other development tools.

 A version control commit tool that supports Mercurial, Bazaar, Cogito (Git), Subversion, Monotone, and CVS.

-- Meld is a merge and diff tool that allows you to compare two or three files and edit them in place, while updating automatically.
+- Meld64 is a merge and diff tool that allows you to compare two or three files and edit them in place, while updating automatically.
 It works with CVS, Subversion, Bazaar and Mercurial.

 - Push Me Pull You65 is another GUI for distributed version control systems.
 It works with Mercurial, Git, Bazaar and Darcs.